opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Install suggested Jenkins Plugins and login as admin

-Optionally, Setup a new admin password - `jenkins > admin > security`
+Optionally, Setup a new admin password - `Jenkins > Admin > Security`

 #### Install Additional Plugins